Baaarbz/sports-elo/README.md

 #### Calculate Expected Finish Probability

 _Driver Expected Performance_ against the $SoF$ can be modeled with a probability using the logistic formula:

 $$E=\cfrac{1}{1 + 10^\cfrac{SoF - R_{before}}{400}}\\$$

-$E$ represents driver expected performance or "win" probability against the field based on his iRating relative to the
+$E$ represents driver expected performance or "win" probability against the field based on his elo relative to the
 $SoF$.

 #### Determine the Scaling Factor ($K$-Factor)

-This factor influences how much driver's iRating can change in a single race.
+This factor influences how much driver's elo can change in a single race.
 For motorsports, a typical $K$-factor might be set between 30 and 100, depending on field size and competition level.
 Let’s define a scalable $K$-factor based on the field size:

 $$ K=30+\cfrac{70}{N} $$

 #### Calculate Actual vs. Expected Performance

 Define an Actual Performance Score ($S$) based on your position:

 $$ S=1−\cfrac{Position−1}{N−1} $$

 This way, the winner gets $S=1$, and the last-place finisher gets $S=0$, with values in between for other positions.

-#### Calculate iRating Change
+#### Calculate Elo Change

-Finally, use the Elo-based adjustment for the iRating change:
+Finally, use the Elo-based adjustment for the elo change:

 $$ΔR=K*(S−E)$$

 This $ΔR$ is your iRating gain (positive) or loss (negative).

-#### Update iRating
+#### Update Elo

-New iRating:
+New elo:

 $$R_{after}=R_{before}+ΔR$$

 #### Example Calculation

 Let’s say:

-1. Driver initial iRating $R_{before}$ is 1500.
+1. Driver initial Elo $R_{before}$ is 1500.
    The race $SoF$ is 1600.
    Driver finish in 5th place out of 20 drivers.